ToxicFrog/doom-mods/gzap/doc/faq.md

 ## Customization

-gzArchipelago has a lot of customization options, most of which are accessible via the Archipelago YAML (and documented in the comments there) or via the in-game settings (and documented in tooltips).
+UZArchipelago has a lot of customization options, most of which are accessible via the Archipelago YAML (and documented in the comments there) or via the in-game settings (and documented in tooltips).
 This section is for "hidden" settings that aren't, and non-obvious information.